Continuous closure, axes closure, and natural closure: A bigger axes closure

-Conversely, let $(R,\m, k)$ be a \emph{complete} one-dimensional weakly normal Noetherian local ring.
+Conversely, let $(R,\m, k)$ be a \emph{complete} one-dimensional weakly normal Noetherian local ring, where $k$ has prime characteristic $p>0$.
 Then there exist such extension fields $L_i$ and such DVRs $V_i$ (which moreover are complete) such that $R$ is isomorphic to the ring $S$ described above. \end{thm}

 \begin{proof} If $R$ is weakly normal, then it is seminormal, so it has the form given in Theorem~\ref{thm:glue}.
 One must only check that $k$ is $p\,$th-root closed in $L_1 \times \cdots \times L_n$.
 So let $p$ be the characteristic of $k$, which must therefore agree with the characteristics of all the $L_i$.
 We may assume $p>0$.
 Let $c = (c_1, \dotsc, c_n) \in \prod_{i=1}^n L_i$ such that $c^p \in k$.
 Let $v = (v_1, \dotsc, v_n) \in \prod V_i$ such that $c_i$ is the residue class of $v_i$ mod $\m_i$, for each $i$.
 Then $\ov{pv} = p\ov{v} = 0 \in k$, so that $pv \in R$, and $\ov{v^p} = c^p \in k$, so that $v^p \in R$.
 Since $R$ is weakly normal, it follows that $v\in R$.